paponius/userstyles/README.md

 -->

 # userstyles
-Collection of web styling CSS for use with **Stylus** or similar browser plugin. ([Licence is not Stylish compatible](#stylish-boycott))
+Collection of web styling CSS for use with **Stylus** or similar browser plugin. ([Not Stylish](#stylish-boycott))
-Style files are not located here in GIT, [because of technical limitation.](#git)
+Style files are not located here in GIT, [because of technical limitations.](#git)
-They are now only in USw repository. https://userstyles.world/user/papo
+They are for now only in USw repository. https://userstyles.world/user/papo

+Dark Styles I create are made for the purpose of comfortable reading.
+There is a notable difference with dark Styles made for color-haters.
+Or for the false feeling of a cleanliness.
+I don't remove color distinguishable elements.
+On the contrary I add special colors for links, visited links, separate colors for caption/sub-caption...
+The practice of using a pattern for page background and text background, instead of a solid color has an important purpose,
+it does not "hypnotize" while reading.
+Helps to stay on the line and in focus.
+The effects of solid background and sharp contrast of a text on people reading it are a proofed concept.
+There is a choice to change these backgrounds to other patterns or colors.
+There is a preset for Dark charcoal and Rich black.
+Changing Background and Text Background in Options of my Styles to these backgrounds respectively, will work very nicely together.
+But the advantage of non-hypnotizing background would be lost.

 Description of some of my Styles:
 [BBC](Dark%20BBC/description.md)